Extremal Hypergraphs for Ryser's Conjecture: Connectedness of Line Graphs of Bipartite Graphs: Introduction

 \begin{defn} Let $\cH$ be a $3$-partite $3$-graph with parts $V_1$, $V_2$, and $V_3$.
 Let $S \subseteq V_i$ for some $i = 1, 2, 3$.
 Then the \emph{link graph} $\link{\cH}{S}$ is the bipartite graph with vertex classes $V_j$ and $V_k$ (where $\lset{i, j, k} = \lset{1, 2, 3}$) whose edge multiset is $\set{e \setminus V_i}{e \in E(\cH), e \cap V_i \subseteq S}$. \end{defn}

 Note that a pair of vertices appears as an edge in $\link{\cH}{S}$ with the same multiplicity as the number of edges in $\cH$ that contain it together with a vertex from $S$.

-First we will show that the link graphs of Ryser-extremal $3$-graphs attest that Theorem~\ref{thm:matchconn} is optimal for $r = 2$, that is, among bipartite graphs they minimize the connectedness of the independence complex of the line graph.
+As implied by the proof of~\cite{aharoni}, the link graphs of Ryser-extremal $3$-graphs attest that Theorem~\ref{thm:matchconn} is optimal for $r = 2$, that is, among bipartite graphs they minimize the connectedness of the independence complex of the line graph.

 \begin{thm} If $\cH$ is a $3$-partite $3$-graph with vertex classes $V_1$, $V_2$, and $V_3$, such that $\tau(\cH) = 2\nu(\cH)$, then for each $i$ we have \begin{enumerate} {(\roman{enumi})} \item $\conn(L(\link{\cH}{V_i})) = \nu(\cH) - 2$. \item $\nu(\link{\cH}{V_i}) = \tau(\cH)$. \end{enumerate} In particular